 As a Fast Track student you will receive a FREE Fixed-wing Pilot Starter Kit worth £240 containing all the books and materials you will need for your PPL course, namely:

 - 9″ Ruler

 - Pilot Flight Case

-- Membership of Lydd Aero Club for the duration of the training
+- FREE Membership of Lydd Aero Club for the duration of your